n-is/goEmbed/README.md

 in a sandboxed environment.
 Contains some tests and benchmarking codes, to compare the performance with python3.

-Examples on using this package to load and run a lua script can be found in [examples_test.go](lua/examples_test.go).
+Examples on using loa package to load and run a lua script can be found in [examples_test.go](lua/examples_test.go).

 [scripts/lua](tests/scripts/lua) contains lua test scripts that are loaded using the [gopher-lua](https://github.com/n-is/gopher-lua) package, and run for benchmarking, using `go test`.
+[scripts/tengo](tests/scripts/tengo) contains tengo test scripts that are loaded using the [tengo](https://github.com/n-is/tengo) package, and run for benchmarking, using `go test`.
 [scripts/python](tests/scripts/python) contains python test scripts that perform identical work to the respective lua script. `pytest` module was used